 SWFAS 2020 SCHEDULE

 The Society attracts speakers who are in the forefront of archaeological research.
 Programs include presentations by local authors, professors, experts, notables in archaeology and related fields, exploring the marvelous history of Southwest Florida.

-SPEAKER: Robert Carr, Director, Archaeological and Historical Conservancy, speaking on the Naples Canal
+Speaker: Robert Carr, Director, Archaeological and Historical Conservancy, The Naples Canal

 MAY 8, 9, 10 72nd FAS ANNUAL MEETING in Naples, Florida